facebookexperimental/MIRAI/README.md

 ```

 The touch command (which needs to reference a real file in your project) forces Cargo to re-run rustc and to not assume
-that it's cached error messages are still correct.
+that its cached error messages are still correct.

 This will likely produce a lot of warnings, which you can then fix by adding annotations declared in this
 [crate](https://crates.io/crates/mirai-annotations).
 Keep re-touching and running cargo build as above until